satoshi-pes/rectfault/README.md

-# rectfault
+# Rectangular fault model in Go
-Surface deformation due to a rectangular fault in a homogeneous elastic half space by Okada (1992) for Golang
+Golang implementation of Surface deformation due to a rectangular fault in a homogeneous elastic half space (Okada, 1992)